roytang/blog/content/notes/2019/05/enpxvt7/index.md

 &#x200B;

 "From his diagnostics, Chel has offered a coherent set of policy and institutional reforms.
 The reforms he champions include the following:

 • The insulation of justices, judges, and prosecutors from partisan politics;

-• The filling up of vacancies in the  trial courts and prosecution agency by recruiting the most competen
+• The filling up of vacancies in the trial courts and prosecution agency by recruiting the most competent lawyers who possess integrity;

+• The simplification of the rules on evidence and procedure;

+• The reorientation of performance standard for the police and prosecution toward achieving high conviction rates;

+• The creation of transparent information and monitoring system to track cases and convictions;

+• The transfer of police’s disciplinary jurisdiction to the Civil Service Commission;

+• The expansion of the Ombudsman’s scope to investigate justices and judges;

+• The strengthening of the law on witness protection by allowing the perpetuation of testimonies of whistleblowers."

+I largely agree with this because I believe problems with the judicial system are one of the primary systemic problems in the country, facilitating corruption and delaying or outright denying justice especially to those with fewer resources.
+My impression is that this admin has shown little interest in improving judicial processes at all (despite the President being a former prosecutor who supposedly knows all the problems in the processes).
+Imagine if the so-called "intelligence fund" and/or political will was applied not just to identifying supposed drug users but instead to identifying corrupt judges, prosecutors, law enforcers, etc.

+> First, I would suggest that you watch the full speech for all the instances the president expressed support for all the topics listed above.
+Again, half truths are the best lies.

+Pinapanood ko naman lahat.
+Are you saying hindi naman yun sinasabi nung president?
+Also, I'm not clear whether you are saying the media is engaged in half truths/lies or the president is?

+> Don't trust the media too much.

+In the same vein, I think we should not trust any politician too much, whether we supported them or not.
+Discernment should apply to all sources, and even in cases where you trust someone, "Trust, but verify" should apply.

+Thank you for responding!